ska-sa/katgpucbf/doc/dev-guide.rst

   I don't recommend using the  :program:`dev-setup.sh` for anything other than initial setup.
-If you run it again, the requirements will be re-installed, and the module will be re-installed in editable mode.
+If you run it again, the requirements will be re-installed, and the package will be re-installed in editable mode.
 It's unlikely that any of this will be harmful in any way, but it will use up a few minutes.
 You probably won't want to do that every time.